SSWConsulting/SSW.Rules.Content/rules/do-you-setup-sharepoint-backups-in-the-correct-order/rule.md

 **Ensure you back up the remaining databases in the SharePoint SQL Instance**

-<br>After following these steps you will have full protection of your SharePoint databases.
+After following these steps you will have full protection of your SharePoint databases.